-Since July 2010, there have been three Trading Days featuring a PFLOOR.
-Of these, two occurred from Ex-Post Indicative MSP Software runs and the Ex-Post Initial MSP Software run of one of these also featured a PFLOOR.
-In line with SEMO policy regarding price events of this nature, they were rerun using the alternative MIP solver algorithm and the resulting published prices did not feature a PFLOOR.
+Since July 2011, there have been four Trading Days featuring a PFLOOR.
+Of these, two occurred from Ex-Post Indicative MSP Software runs and two from the Ex-Post Initial MSP Software run.
+In line with SEMO policy regarding price events of this nature, they were re-run using the alternative MIP solver algorithm and the resulting published prices did not feature a PFLOOR.